[Last updated May 2019]

 During the first half of the ebb, before the banks start to dry, a northwesterly breeze can turn the channel into a wild roller-coaster ride with steep waves.
 Shelter can be had within 2.5h of HW by dodging out of the channel into one of several small bays upstream beyond the end of, and inshore of the line of, the seawall between Greenfield and Bagillt.
 Here it is possible to drop anchor and dry out on a flat sandy beach backed pleasantly by a narrow strip of saltmarsh and coastal footpath.
 After HW+2.5h, the beach dries out beyond the line of the seawall and slopes steeply into the main channel, where there would be no shelter.

 Farther downstream at Llanerch-y-mor, the Irish ferry the

-Duke of Lancaster was driven ashore on a high spring tide and concreted in, to be used for commercial purposes.
+Duke of Lancaster was driven ashore on a HWS and concreted in, to be used for commercial purposes.
 The scheme failed and now she remains forlorn.
-Formerly the ship was painted white and made a prominent landmark, but now the hull has been painted black and is much less prominent.
+Formerly the ship was painted white and made a prominent landmark, but recently (2017) the hull has been painted black and as a consequence is much less prominent.